Bag of DAGs: Inferring Directional Dependence in Spatiotemporal Processes: Applications on Simulated Data

-The true DAG is almost perfectly retrieved through the inferred DAG by posterior probabilities of the four arrows in the bag (Figure \ref{fig:sim1}).
-Boundary partitions whose true DAG induces no parent often miss the true arrows but properly with high uncertainty.
-Prediction/estimation performance of different models are summarized in Table \ref{tab:sim1_theta3} \& \ref{tab:sim1_theta4} in Supporting Material \ref{s:simu}.
-The Root Mean Square Prediction Error (RMSPE), Mean Absolute Prediction Error (MAPE), empirical coverage of 95\% posterior predictive credible intervals (CI), and 95\% CI width all indicate large predictive gains of G-BAG over the other models.
-This suggests that when directional associations are believed to shift rapidly over space and time, it is recommended to use G-BAGs that explicitly model directional dependence structures.
-Its computational time (in minutes), however, is longer than the competitors largely due to difference in coding languages and a mixture component that brings heavier computational burden.
-Although we believe the current running time is acceptable, we expect some improvement in computational time by fully optimizing the code as a future work.
-The coefficient $\beta$ is estimated correctly by all models.
-The SPDE models considerably overestimate $\tau^2$, while G-BAG and Q-MGP produce $\tau^2$ estimates close to the truth.
-The decay parameters $a$ and $c$ are identified by G-BAG using the weakly informative priors.
-The nostationary SPDE barely improves the stationary SPDE in terms of prediction.
-This may imply that when directional associations are prevalent, the nonstationarity specified via a location-specific spatial range does not suffice.
+The inferred DAG by posterior probabilities from the fitted G-BAG model accurately recovers the true DAG as illustrated in Figure S8 in Supplementary Material S3.1.
+Boundary partition blocks whose true DAG induces no parent often miss the true arrows but properly with high uncertainty.
+Prediction and estimation performance of different models are summarized in Table \ref{tab:sim1_theta1} for $\bm{\theta}_1$ and Table S2 for $\bm{\theta}_2$ in Supplementary Material S3.1.
+The root mean square prediction error (RMSPE), mean absolute prediction error (MAPE), empirical coverage probability and width of 95\% posterior predictive credible intervals (CIs) all indicate large predictive gains of the G-BAG model in this scenario.
+The nonstationary SPDE barely improves on the stationary SPDE in terms of prediction.
+These results suggest that when directional associations are present, (a) the nonstationarity specified via a location-specific spatial range does not suffice, and (b) it is recommended to use G-BAGs that explicitly model directional dependence structures.

+The improved performance of G-BAG is also confirmed in parameter estimation.
+G-BAG accurately estimates the parameters using weakly informative priors.
+Although the estimate of $\kappa$ seems far from the true value, the true $\kappa$ is included in 95\% CIs by G-BAG for 96\% of the replicates.
+In contrast, the fixed-DAG and the SPDE models considerably overestimate $\tau^2$.
+As a result, none of the 95\% CIs of $\tau^2$ by the fixed-DAG and the SPDE models include the true value over the replicates.
+Furthermore, in the fixed-DAG model, the estimate of $\sigma^2$ across 25 data sets is subject to large uncertainty, and the empirical coverage probability of 95\% CIs of $\sigma^2$ is as low as 0.440.
+Discussions about Table \ref{tab:sim1_theta1} similarly apply to Table S2.

+We examine robustness of G-BAGs to parent assignment schemes.
+Our default G-BAG assumes that each partition block $\mc{S}_i$ at time $t$ selects a spatial parent by direction and chooses the partition block covering the same region as $\mc{S}_i$ at $t-1$ as a temporal parent.
+We fit another G-BAG model, G-BAG*, with another reasonable parent assignment scheme where each partition block at $t$ selects a spatial parent at $t$ by direction and a temporal parent at $t-1$ from the same direction, while all the other modeling assumptions remain the same.
+Table S2 shows that G-BAG* is as accurate as the default G-BAG in terms of parameter estimation and predictions, even when the data are generated under the default parent assignment scheme.

-\subsection{Fitted G-BAG is misspecified}
+\subsection{Fitted G-BAG is Misspecified}